CONGRESSIONAL TOUR REPORT

 USIEA hosted its 2019 Congressional Tour to Israel from August 16th to 25th.
 Participating in the tour were Representatives Cathy McMorris Rodgers (Washington), Bradley Byrne (Alabama), Anne Wagner (Missouri) and Phillip Roe (Tennessee).
-The tour, led by USIEA Executive Director Heather Johnston, maintained the tradition of excellence set in USIEA’s previous Congressional Tours.
+The tour, led by USIEA Founder and CEO Heather Johnston, maintained the tradition of excellence set in USIEA’s previous Congressional Tours.
 The Representatives gained a perspective that gave them greater understanding of convoluted issues, and these members left Israel energized to act on what they learned.